 While skin testing results are available promptly, usually within 20 to 30 minutes of placement, you won’t know your blood test results for several days.
 You’ll likely have it done at a lab instead of your doctor’s office.
 On the plus side, there’s no risk that the test will trigger a severe reaction.
 Because of this, blood testing is considered the safer option.
 This is particularly important for people who are at higher risk for a life-threatening anaphylactic reaction, as well as for those with unstable heart disease or asthma.

-Because blood tests offer absolute values, Choksh says it’s easier to see trends over time.
 One blood draw can also be used to test for multiple allergens.

 Blood testing may also be better for people who aren’t able to or would rather not stop using certain medication for a few days before the test.
 This is required for an accurate skin prick test.
 Blood testing may also be better for anyone with an extensive rash or eczema, which can make skin testing more difficult.